 For chemical companies specifically, the stakes are unusually high.
 Chemical inputs are woven deeply into downstream manufacturing across automotive, agriculture, construction, and consumer goods.
 When freight costs spike unexpectedly — or when a favoured trade lane suddenly becomes expensive or unreliable — the ripple effect can be wide and rapid.

-Surcharges, Rerouting and the Hidden Cost of Disruption
+Surcharges, Rerouting and the Cost of Disruption

 "Port congestion delayed critical solvent imports, impacting production timelines.
 We went through customer delivery pressures, had to manage stock rationing and negotiated expedited logistics to restore operational stability."